Recidivism: United States

-According to an April 2011 report by the Pew Center on the States, the average national recidivism rate for released prisoners is 43%.
+According to an April 2011 report by the Pew Center on the States, 43.3% of prisoners released in 2004 were reincarcerated within 3 years.

 According to the National Institute of Justice, almost 44 percent of the recently released return before the end of their first year out.
 About 68 percent of 405,000 prisoners released in 30 states in 2005 were arrested for a new crime within three years of their release from prison, and 77 percent were arrested within five years, and by year nine that number reaches 83 percent.

 Beginning in the 1990s, the US rate of incarceration increased dramatically, filling prisons to capacity in bad conditions for inmates.
 Crime continues inside many prison walls.
 Gangs exist on the inside, often with tactical decisions made by imprisoned leaders.

 While the US justice system has traditionally focused its efforts at the front end of the system, by locking people up, it has not exerted an equal effort at the tail end of the system: decreasing the likelihood of reoffending among formerly incarcerated persons.
 This is a significant issue because ninety-five percent of prisoners will be released back into the community at some point.

 A cost study performed by the Vera Institute of Justice, a non-profit committed to decarceration in the United States, found that the average per-inmate cost of incarceration among the 40 states surveyed was $31,286 per year.

 According to a national study published in 2003 by The Urban Institute, within three years almost 7 out of 10 released males will be rearrested and half will be back in prison.
 The study says this happens due to personal and situation characteristics, including the individual's social environment of peers, family, community, and state-level policies.

 There are many other factors in recidivism, such as the individual's circumstances before incarceration, events during their incarceration, and the period after they are released from prison, both immediate and long term.

 One of the main reasons why they find themselves back in jail is because it is difficult for the individual to fit back in with 'normal' life.
 They have to reestablish ties with their family, return to high-risk places and secure formal identification; they often have a poor work history and now have a criminal record to deal with.
 Many prisoners report being anxious about their release; they are excited about how their life will be different "this time" which does not always end up being the case.